uNetworking/uWebSockets/README.md

 ### :handshake: Permissively licensed
 Intellectual property, all rights reserved.

-Apache License 2.0 is a permissive license with few limitations.
-Make sure you properly understand the concept of licenses and how they relate to copyright & trademark laws.
+Where such explicit notice is given, source code is licensed Apache License 2.0 which is a permissive OSI license with very few limitations.
 If you're uncertain about your permissions, please ask before assuming.
-Source code tagged as per Appendix is licensed as such, remainder remains unlicensed.
-You're always free to create identical copies.